WCJC Legislative Priorities

 Physician’s Duty of Informed Consent in Wisconsin: Overturning Jandre v.
 Wisconsin Injured Patients and Families Compensation Fund

 AB 139/SB 137, authored by Rep. Jim Ott and Sen. Glenn Grothman, overturns a negative Wisconsin Supreme Court decision (Jandre v.
 Wisconsin Injured Patients and Families Compensation Fund) dealing with a physician’s duty of informed consent.
+The bill was signed by the Governor as 2013 Wis.
+Act 111 on Dec.
+13, 2013.

 AB 120/SB 192, authored by Rep. Erik Severson and Sen. Leah Vukmir, provides that a statement or conduct of a health care provider that expresses apology to a patient or patient’s relative or representative is not admissible as evidence of liability or as an admission against interest.
+Signed by the Governor as 2013 Wis.
+Act 242 on April 8, 2014.

 In a defining effort, the Wisconsin Legislature, with Gov. Walker’s leadership, enacted sweeping civil justice reforms during the contentious 2011-12 Legislative Session.
 Landmark reforms relating to product liability, expert opinion testimony, risk contribution, and caps on punitive damages, among others, turned Wisconsin’s souring litigation and business climate into one of the most competitive jurisdictions in the country from a litigation standpoint.
 Click here to read WCJC’s in-depth summary of the reforms.